seanwhs/Plans/Coding-with-AI/Co-develop-with-AI.md

     F --> A
 ```

-Each loop is a **learning and system-hardening cycle**, not just development.
+Each cycle is not just development—it is **iterative system hardening under constraint pressure**.

 ---

 ## 🧱 Git as System Memory

-Git is not version control in this model.
+Git is not version control.

-It is the **engineering memory substrate of the system**.
+It is **stateful engineering memory**.

 | Type     | Meaning                      |
 | -------- | ---------------------------- |